top of page

 2. YOUR PASSION

 Passion and Purpose go hand in hand.
-And fundamentally, your passion should be to fulfill your purpose.
-And not to sound harsh or anything, but you definitely should know what you're passionate about by the age of 30.
+And fundamentally, your love should be to fulfill your purpose.
+And not to sound harsh, but you definitely should know what you're passionate about by age 30.

-When I was in college I knew that I had a knack for writing and arts.
-I loved computers as well, but while in college I learned very quickly that I was way to social to be a computer programmer, so I changed my major to dance.
-While pursuing dance, there were a number of factors that kept me from following a dream of being a ballerina, but one was that I was forced to admit that I did not have the performance quality required to captivate an audience.
+When I was in college, I knew that I had a knack for writing and arts.
+I also loved computers, but while in college, I quickly learned that I was way too social to be a computer programmer, so I changed my major to dance.
+While pursuing dance, several factors kept me from following my dream of being a ballerina.
+Still, one was that I was forced to admit that I did not have the performance quality required to captivate an audience.
 Did that mean that I didn't have the technical skills?
-ABSOLUTELY NOT.
-But that meant was that I didn't have the heart.
-And I recognized that while I loved dance, I wasn't capable of being GREAT at it, and that I obviously wasn't as passionate as I needed to be about it, because I gave it up so quickly...
+NOT.
+But that meant that I didn't have the heart.
+And I recognized that while I loved dance, I wasn't capable of being GREAT at it and that I obviously wasn't as passionate as I needed to be about it because I gave it up so quickly...

-When you know your passion you're able to articulate what motivates you and what you live for.
-Knowing what drives you is in direct relationship with purpose because it answers not only your reason for being, but why you do it.
+When you know your passion, you're able to articulate what motivates you and what you live for.
+Knowing what drives you is in direct relationship with purpose because it answers not only your reason for being but also why you do it.

-So for those of you struggling to determine your passion, know this, understanding your passion is about understanding you.
+So, for those of you struggling to determine your passion, know this: Understanding your passion is about understanding yourself.
 Everyone has something they love and enjoy doing.
-It's not rocket science, it's a matter of knowing yourself well enough to be able to identify what you're passionate about, and accepting it.
-Then all you have to do is make sure to walk a path and make decisions that align passion with your purpose.
+It's not rocket science; it's a matter of knowing yourself well enough to identify what you're passionate about and accept it.
+Then, all you have to do is make sure to walk a path and make decisions that align passion with your purpose.

 3. YOUR CAPABILITIES!

 It's important that you know what you're capable of.
-There are too many people in this world who do not know, acknowledge or recognize the extent of their capabilities.
-But in order to truly know what you're capable of, you have to push yourself.
+Too many people do not know, acknowledge, or recognize the extent of their capabilities.
+But to honestly know what you're capable of, you must push yourself.

-As I mentioned before, me giving up on dance after graduation was me accepting that I was not capable of being the performer I needed to be in order to excel.
-I was ok with that, because it forced me to focus more on writing.
+As I mentioned before, giving up on dance after graduation was accepting that I was not capable of being the performer I needed to be to excel.
+I was okay with that because it forced me to focus more on writing.

 I remember when I decided to write a book, before that point I had only written poetry, journal entries, articles, papers and blog posts.
 I didn't know if I could do it, only that I wanted to do it.
-But when I did it, I recognized that I was capable of doing much more (with regard to writing).
-So during that time, I not only realized I could write books as well, but that I really enjoyed it.
+But when I did it, I recognized that I could do much more (about writing).
+So, during that time, I not only realized I could write books as well but that I enjoyed it.
 I was way more passionate about it than I knew (or had realized).
-After that I began to explore the extent of my capabilities.
-And because writing is obviously my passion, I didn't limit myself to just writing one way.
+After that, I began to explore the extent of my capabilities.
+And because writing is my passion, I didn't limit myself to just writing one way.

 4. YOUR TRIGGERS!

-Number four is very important because triggers are the very things that make you or break you.
-But by the age of 30 you should be able to identify all things that trigger extreme anger/rage, depression, anxiety, etc. Triggers are all things that you need to know to avoid or how to address, in order to be your best self!
+Number four is significant because triggers are the very things that make you or break you.
+But by the age of 30, you should be able to identify all things that trigger extreme anger/rage, depression, anxiety, etc. Triggers are all things that you need to know to avoid or how to address to be your best self!

-I will admit that I had a very bad anger problem.
-But in order for me to address it, I had to recognize the things that triggered it, in order to control it.
+I will admit that I had a horrible anger problem.
+But for me to address it, I had to recognize the things that triggered it to control it.

-So, I spent some time in my 20s soul searching for those reasons.
-And when I identified them, I made sure to keep myself (or actively try to keep myself) from situations and people that trigged me to lash out and respond negatively.
+So, I spent some time in my 20s soul-searching for those reasons.
+When I identified them, I made sure to keep myself (or actively try to keep myself) from situations and people that caused me to lash out and respond negatively.

 And in the words of the late and great Maya Angelo, "I did then what I knew how to do.
 Now that I know better, I do better."